liztoledo/final_project/README.md

 =VLOOKUP(A2, 'product-availability'!$A$2:$B$37, 2, FALSE)
 ```

+## Foundation Range Overall

+This data set included products and brands known in the US and abroad such as Nigeria, Japan, and India.
+That being said, it is reasonable that some of these Foreign brands appeal to their consumers and make shades that make most sense to their population.
+Nevertheless, anti-blackness is still a prevelant issue that is worth mentioning when analyzing the ranges as a whole.

+The numbers are categorized by a lightness variable.
+The lighter the foundation shade is, the higher the number is because the scale goes from 1-100.

 <iframe title="Foundation Shade Range of Popular Brands in the US and Abroad" aria-label="Range Plot" id="datawrapper-chart-vgXp0" src="https://datawrapper.dwcdn.net/vgXp0/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="774"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>